We think this TV show stands out for:

 What parents need to know

 Parents need to know that On My Block is a series about four friends growing up in South Central Los Angeles.
 The friends are loving and sweetly supportive of one another and their foibles, but their surroundings are challenging: Several scenes show men being "jumped in" to gangs by being beaten and kicked as teens walk by; gunfire is so frequent that friends make a game of guessing the gun's caliber; and a man chokes a teen for "disrespect" until he learns that his friend is connected to a gang member.
 Teens fear having to join gangs.
 Sex is referred to as "hitting it" and "hooking up."
 Two teens are having a sexual affair; we see them kissing passionately before a girl starts taking off the boy's shirt and the camera cuts away.
 A boy talks about a girl wanting to "sit on" his face.
 Men catcall a young girl and talk about her breasts; she crosses her arms and looks uncomfortable.
 Teens frequently smoke pot and drink, from red Solo cups and from beer cans; two friends drink something from brown bags to pretend they're having beer (it's really Gatorade).
 Cursing includes "hell," "damn," "goddammit," and the word "bitch" used both affectionately and as an insult.
+In the show's second season, content matures as the teen characters in the show mature, with subplots about the sudden death of a character, pregnancy, drugs, and gang violence.

 - Parents say